ChinZheYing/EthicalHackingRoadmap/README.md

 # Ethical Hacking Roadmap

 ### Preface
-Numbered points are to be read/watched in sequence, bullet points can be read/watched in any sequence.
+Numbered points are to be read/watched in sequence, bullet/alphabet points can be read/watched in any sequence.
 This document focuses on the technical aspect of hacking (ignoring certifications/job requirements) as that is something I lack experience in.

 Start off with the basics such as passive and active recon, exploitation, privilege escalation.
 Play with Metasploitable 2.
 Do CTFs.
 Tryhackme has a free path [Link](https://tryhackme.com/r/resources/blog/free_path).